rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 ## Manual approval

-While manually approving everything the agent does sounds secure, in practice it leads to **Approval fatigue**: The repeated approving causes us to pay less attention to what we're approving.
+While manually approving everything the agent does sounds secure, in practice it leads to **approval fatigue**: repeatedly approving actions causes us to pay less attention to what we're actually approving.

-Also it will lead to less productivity due to the constant interruptions and we can't let the agents run in the background.
+It also kills productivity -- constant interruptions prevent agents from running in the background.

+There is also the issue of over-permissive allowing: At one point while trying out Antigravity, I accidentally allowed executing *every* bash command instead of just the command it just executed.
+Since the agent just continued executing stuff I needed to stop it.

 ## Agent specific configuration